fluent-plugins-nursery/fluent-plugin-cloudwatch-logs/README.md

 * `aws_key_id`: AWS Access Key.
 See [Authentication](#authentication) for more information.
 * `aws_sec_key`: AWS Secret Access Key.
 See [Authentication](#authentication) for more information.
+* `aws_use_sts`: use [AssumeRoleCredentials](http://docs.aws.amazon.com/sdkforruby/api/Aws/AssumeRoleCredentials.html) to authenticate, rather than the [default credential hierarchy](http://docs.aws.amazon.com/sdkforruby/api/Aws/CloudWatchLogs/Client.html#initialize-instance_method).
+See 'Cross-Account Operation' below for more detail.
 * `aws_sts_role_arn`: the role ARN to assume when using cross-account sts authentication
 * `aws_sts_session_name`: the session name to use with sts authentication (default: `fluentd`)
-* `aws_use_sts`: use [AssumeRoleCredentials](http://docs.aws.amazon.com/sdkforruby/api/Aws/AssumeRoleCredentials.html) to authenticate, rather than the [default credential hierarchy](http://docs.aws.amazon.com/sdkforruby/api/Aws/CloudWatchLogs/Client.html#initialize-instance_method).
-See 'Cross-Account Operation' below for more detail.
+* `aws_use_instance_profile`: If true, use EC2 Instance Profiles for authentication (default: `false`)
+* `aws_profile`: If no other AWS authentication is set, this AWS profile will be searched for in the default AWS config files (default: `default`)
 * `endpoint`: use this parameter to connect to the local API endpoint (for testing)
 * `ssl_verify_peer`: when `true` (default), SSL peer certificates are verified when establishing a connection.
 Setting to `false` can be useful for testing.
 * `fetch_interval`: time period in seconds between checking CloudWatch for new logs. (default: 60)